-- All eligibility and duplication of benefits documentation is in compliance with requirements of these Guidelines, and sufficient to justify the Applicant's participation and subsequent award; - All environmental review documentation, including evidence of environmental mitigation measures, complies with requirements of these Guidelines and is sufficient to justify the activities performed by the Applicant at the Participating Property;
+- All eligibility and duplication of benefits documentation is in compliance with requirements of these Guidelines, and sufficient to justify the Applicant's participation and subsequent award; - All environmental review documentation, including evidence of environmental mitigation measures, complies with requirements of these Guidelines and is sufficient to justify the activities performed by the Applicant at the Participating Property; - All CEWRI-HH Program Forms required through the application process have been duly completed and executed by the appropriate parties; - All supporting documents and data is included in the application file for PRDOH's Grant Management System of Record; - All CEWRI-HH Program funds used have been properly accounted for and reconciled with disbursements made to the PRDOH-retained contractors and the Program Applicants; - Compliance with other requirements for closeout established by PRDOH in the Reserve Grant Agreements.

-45 The offsetting of debts occurs automatically under Article 1144, of the Puerto Rico Civil Code of 2020, 31 LPRA § 9221.
+37 The offsetting of debts occurs automatically under Article 1144, of the Puerto Rico Civil Code of 2020, 31 LPRA § 9221.